Hunter Valley Operations

 1 Total production (Rio Tinto's share: 10.4 million tonnes).

-HVO blasting online schedule: Online schedule
+HVO blasting online schedule can be accessed here.

 Production commenced at HVO in 1949 at the current West Pit, which was then part of the Howick mine.
 The Hunter Valley No. 1 mine began production in 1979.
 In 2000 Coal & Allied merged the Howick and Hunter Valley mines to create HVO.
 The Lemington mine, which began production in 1971, was acquired and merged into HVO in 2001.